Céline Naef

 Céline Naef (born 25 June 2005) is a Swiss tennis player.

 She has career-high WTA rankings of No. 121 in singles, achieved on 16 October 2023, and No. 122 in doubles, reached on 18 November 2024.

-Naef has won one doubles title on the WTA Challenger Tour along with six singles and five doubles titles on the ITF Circuit.
+Naef has won one doubles title on the WTA Challenger Tour along with ten singles and seven doubles titles on the ITF Circuit.

 Career

 Junior years

 Naef had a successful junior career.
 Her career-high ranking as a junior was world No. 4.
 In 2022, Naef won a prestigious tournament for juniors, the Trofeo Bonfiglio (Grade A).
 In 2022, Naef reached the final of the French Open, partnering Nikola Bartůňková.
 In July 2022, she played in the final of the European Youth Championship held in Klosters, Switzerland which she lost to Victoria Jiménez Kasintseva.

 2022: ITF Circuit titles

 Naef played and won her first final in Monastir, Tunisia, in March 2022.
 In October 2022, she became champion in both singles and doubles in Reims, France.
 A week later, she won another singles title in Cherbourg-en-Cotentin defeating Spanish player Irene Burillo Escorihuela in the final.